About This Blog

 15th December 1890 The Death of Sitting Bull

-Today we lament the death of Sitting Bull, the legendary Hunkpapa Sioux chief and arguably the most famous-ever Native American, murdered by Indian “police” one hundred and twenty-two years ago today during a bungled effort to arrest the 59-year-old spiritual … Continue reading
+Today we lament the death of Sitting Bull – arguably the most famous-ever Native American – murdered by Indian “police” during a bungled effort to arrest the legendary 59-year-old Sioux chief.
+Five years earlier, Sitting Bull had received a vision … Continue reading

 16th December 1773 The Boston Tea Party